doppelar0n/diffdir/README.md

 - `--fast-fail`: Enable fast fail.
 If a difference is found, the script will exit immediately.
 - `--find-type <string>`: Specify the types to find in the directory.
 Default is `fd` (files and directories).
 - `--ignore-dest-extras`: Ignore extra files or subdirectories in the destination directory.
+- `--ignore-files <regex>`: If a filepath match this regex it will be ignored.
 - `-h`, `--help`: Display help message.

 ### Example